opnfv/functest/docs/testing/user/userguide/index.rst

  * doctor
  * domino
  * fds
- * multisite
- * netready
  * odl-sfc
  * promise
- * security_scan

-Note: copper is not supported in Danube.

 Please refer to the dedicated feature user guides for details.